Are Solar Street Lights Worth the Money? (Hint: Yes)

 Trench Not, Waste Not

-You'll need to purchase a lot more than just the street light.
-You need to purchase labor hours for digging and connecting the power to the lights.
+When it comes to traditional grid-tie lighting, you'll need to purchase a lot more than just the street light.
+You need to purchase labor hours for digging and the entire electrical infrastructure.

 This is oftentimes more expensive than the light itself.